Types of Raft Foundations – Advantages and features

 cellular raft foundation

-A cellular raft is made up of two-way foundation beams with a solid slab on the ground below and a suspended slab on top.
-The upper and lower slabs are joined by intermediate beams, transforming the foundation into an I-beam structure.
+Builders make a cellular raft from two-way foundation beams with a solid slab on the ground below and a suspended slab on top.
+Intermediate beams join the upper and lower slabs, transforming the foundation into an I-beam structure.

 For covering the top slab, precast soffits can be used.
 The top slab is cast using precast soffits or other types of permanent formwork or sacrificial formwork, and it is filled with lightweight infill blocks.